JingxinLiu19-NUS/JingxinLiu19-NUS.github.io/_pages/about.md

 #### Special Session Chair (SSC)
 - The 9th International Conference on Big Data and Artificial Intelligence (BDAI 2026)
+- The 2nd International Conference on Artificial Intelligence and Materials (ICAIM 2026)
 - The 2025 International Conference on Computer Science and Artificial Intelligence Applications (CSAIA 2025)
 - The 4th International Conference on Robotics, Artificial Intelligence and Intelligent Control (RAIIC 2025)